kirilldevs/telegram_shopping_linux/README.md

 - **This script must only be used in groups where you are legally a member.**
 - **Do not use this for mass data collection, spamming, or violating Telegram's ToS.**
 - **The author is not responsible for any misuse of this script.**
-- **Using a personal account for automation may result in restrictions from Telegram.
-Use at your own risk.**

 ## Features